carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

  prefixes to match.
 Multiple prefixes are useful for tests which might change for different run options, but most lines remain the same.

+.. option:: --check-prefixes prefix1,prefix2,...

+ An alias of :option:`--check-prefix` that allows multiple prefixes to be specified as a comma separated list.

 .. option:: --input-file filename

   File to check (defaults to stdin).